Center of Excellence

 Our vision is to deliver targeted, precision oncological care through the latest developments in nuclear medicine and theranostics.

-Department Overview
+Department Focus

 A revolutionary approach where the same radioactive molecule both finds cancer cells throughout your body and delivers a targeted dose of radiation to destroy them — sparing healthy tissue.

 The word theranostics blends therapy and diagnostics.
 A specially designed molecule seeks out specific targets on cancer cells.
 First, a low-dose version is injected to image the tumour and confirm the target is present.
 Then, a therapeutic version delivers radiation directly to every site of disease — even spread invisible on conventional CT.
-This precision means fewer side effects compared to traditional chemotherapy or external radiotherapy, and it can treat disease throughout the entire body in a single treatment cycle.

-When Should You Visit This Department?
+When Should You Visit?

 Referred by an oncologist for molecular functional imaging